 - Dead Space has a funny little story about this one.
 One of the weapons is a flamethrower, and in trying to show their work the flamethrower doesn't work in a vacuum.
 However, they also did their research about mechanical engineering as well, and the flavor text for the flamethrower states it uses hydrazine fuel; this DOES burn in a vacuum, and is used in rocket engines in Real Life.
 This is corrected in the second game.(Not actually true, as Hydrazine doesn't supply its own oxygen either, so unless you carry an oxidizer with you a la an actual rocket, it also will not burn.)

 Large Objects Appearing In or Disappearing From Orbit

-Even earlier, when the alien mothership passes over the Apollo landing site, vibrations erase the astronauts' footprints.
-There's no medium for the vibrations to travel through.
-Also, it was supposed to be 1/4 the size of the Moon.
-Passing that close would have severely distorted the orbit of the Moon.
+- Also, it was supposed to be 1/4 the size of the Moon.
+Even taking into account that a lot of the ship is empty space, passing that close would have distorted the orbit of the Moon.
 Indeed the gravitational effects should have been detectable months before as distortions of the Moon's orbit around the Earth (which is continually being measured and can be done so with extreme accuracy).
 Plus the effect on the tides on Earth itself.
 And for that matter the reflected sunlight from the mothership should have made it detectable by telescopes long before it even crossed the orbit of Mars, and once it was in Earth orbit, it should have been visible to the naked eye and have been at least several times brighter than the full moon.
-The vibrations that erased the astronauts' footprints could have been due to "moonquakes" caused by the same gravitational stress that would have caused earthquakes on the Earth.

 The Wedge Principle (no, not about underwear)